magento/knowledge-base/src/faq/general/web-application-firewall-waf-powered-by-fastly-the-faq.md

 ## How is Adobe Commerce's cloud WAF different from the WAF solution Fastly offers to its direct customers?

 The WAF solution that is sold directly by Fastly is a paid offering that includes broader rule sets and additional features like rule customization and malware protection.
-Adobe's cloud WAF solution includes a subset of rules targeted at the Adobe Commerce application and includes only one rule set for each customer's Production environment.
+Adobe Commerce's cloud WAF solution includes a subset of rules targeted at the Adobe Commerce application and includes only one rule set for each customer's Production environment.

 ## What types of security threats does WAF protect against?